hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Will be mistaken: our professor's plan
 >
-> Is "hop and go forward", get thro' how you can.
+> Is "hop and go forward", get through how you can.
 >
 > No turning at the handle or the knees,
 >
 > To gain command, that attitudes may please;
 >
-> No bettements made there, either close or grand,
+> No battements made there, either close or grand,
 >
 > From which the hips and knees may gain command.
 >